hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 When a user has permissions to upgrade, premium features can be visible for better discoverability.
 This gives us an opportunity to market these features to the user in a graceful way.

-A great example of this is Figma's "create branch" function that is only available on enterprise users.
-Having permissions to upgrade, clicking "create a branch" in figma opens a marketing modal that entices me to upgrade to gain access to this feature.
+A an example of this is Figma's "create branch" function that is only available at the enterprise level.
+Clicking "create a branch" in figma opens a marketing modal that entices users to upgrade to gain access to this feature.

 ![Screen shot of figma's modal showing information about how to upgrade to enterprise to gain access to creating branches](/assets/patterns/disabled-patterns/upgrade-modal-example.png)